wadmiraal/wadmiraal.net/jekyll-src/_posts/2015-03-11-take-your-editors-ux-to-the-next-level-part-1.markdown

 We, as an industry, still have a lingering image of nerds and geeks that build applications that are hard to use.
 Sure, the last few years have seen a *tremendous* improvement in UX and UI design.
 But, the reputation tends to stick.

-What I'm getting at it, if you provide an awesome user experience to your client (which will mostly be felt by the content editors), you will stand out.
+What I'm getting at is, if you provide an awesome user experience to your client (which will mostly be felt by the content editors), you will stand out.
 And standing out is the best way to get more work.

 ## Drupal's UX And UI